chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 Obtaining the TC2 FVP
 ---------------------

-The TC2 FVP is available to partners for build and run on Linux host environments.
+The TC2 FVP is available to partners to build and run on Linux host environments.
 Please contact Arm to have access (support@arm.com).